These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • Right, I didn’t give you a proper burial,

-• not even was I there to see you off on the last day.
+• I wasn't even there to see you off, that last day.

-• Is that the reason why, on this dark night,
+• Is that why, on this dark night,

 • when wind blows from left and right and front and back,

-• that you fly zigzag, descending halfway from the sky
+• you fly zigzag, descending halfway from the sky

 • to disturb this tropical night?

-• But you know I have always loved you, and declared my love for you
+• But you know I always loved you, and told my love for you

-• every hour and every minute while you were living,
+• every hour and every minute while you were alive,

-• I would if I were a dog or someone so akin to the human spirit.
+• It would be if I were a dog, or something else so close to the human spirit.

-• potato and meat mixed in a bowl set aside for your return.
+• potatoes and meat mixed in a bowl for your return.

 • But that day you didn’t return.

-• Then, there were human quarrels that drove you into hiding.
+• Then, there were the human quarrels that drove you into hiding.

-• You leered at the pale-green faces — faces so familiar —
+• You glared at those pale-green faces — faces so familiar —

 • Tonight, on this tropical avenue, someone is singing about an eagle;

-• I ask if she indeed has seen an eagle or perhaps she has seen you.
+• I ask if she indeed has seen one or perhaps she has seen you.

-• A few spirits are floating among the shadows of giant banyan trees
+• A few spirits float amongst the shadows of the giant banyan trees

-• from many corners of this post-colonial city,
+• from the corners of this post-colonial city,

-• with walled-in courtyards, cafés in deep alleys,
+• its walled-in courtyards, its cafés down deep alleys,

-• some non-native souls, some native souls in virtual exile,
+• some non-native souls, some estranged returned from exile,

-• in and out of this dark night, in and out of these dimly-lit streets,
+• moving in and out of this dark night, these dimly-lit streets,

 • in and out of my half-native consciousness.